 Thanks to an unspoilt shoreline, national parks, and hilltop villages that have avoided the march of tourism, holidays to the Istrian Riviera are as organic as they get.

-Throughout history, Istria has been passed between conquering empires like ping pong balls.
+Throughout history, the Istrian Riviera has been passed between conquering empires like a ping pong ball.
 All sorts of ancient superpowers have staked a claim on this pie slice-shaped peninsula on Croatia’s Adriatic Sea.
-And it only takes one look to see why.
+And it only takes one look at the place to see why.

-Just down the coast, the area becomes a springboard to Croatia’s islands.
+Then you’ve got Istria’s eastern edge, which is a springboard for Croatia’s islands.
 Head to Rijeka and you can catch a ferry to Krk, Cres and Rab.
-All of these islands are circled by white-sand beaches and hideaway coves.
-Plus, their interiors are a montage of rolling mountain ranges, while the whites are beaches and hideaway coves.
+The yolks of these islands are national parks and rolling mountain ranges, while the whites are beaches and hideaway coves.